 The offline image reconstructionslsImageReconstruction is not part of the package anymore.
 The code is still available doing git clone git@git.psi.ch:sls_detectors_software/sls_image_reconstruction.git slsImageReconstruction.
-Checkout the developer branch if in a 3.1.X release or the v4.0.0 branch if in 4.0.X release of the slsDetector code.
+Checkout the developer branch if in a 3.1.X release, the v4.0.0 branch if in 4.0.X release, or the v4.1 branch if in 4.1.X release of the slsDetector code.